Qadian: Demographics

 Qadian has a population of 23,632.
 Males constituted 54% of the population and females 46%.
 Qadian has an average literacy rate of 75%, slightly higher than the national average of 74.04%: male literacy is 78%, and female literacy is 70%.
 10% of the population is under 6 years of age.

 Languages

 Most of the residents of Qadian are speakers of the Punjabi language.
 A significant minority, about a 1/10 of the population, also speak the Urdu language.
+In areas like Mohallah Ahmadiyya, Urdu signs are a common sight.

 Religion

+Hinduism is the largest religion in Qadian, with significant populations of the adherents of Sikhism and Islam.
+The table below shows the population of different religious groups in Qadian and their gender ratio, as of 2011 census.

+Islam

+Today in Qadian, there are 11 mosques belonging to the Ahmadiyya community most of which date before the partition.
+Initially the majority of the mosques were based on the Urdu neighbourhood names (with the exception of Aqsa Mosque and Mubarak Mosque), but many have been renamed, following their renovation in 2012.